BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 ## (Intercept)               8.965e-01  -1.710e+03  -5.706e+01
 ## stats::time(zoo_sweden)  -3.480e-05   1.202e-01   4.271e-03
 ```

-Second, the residuals of the linear model represent the differences between the prediction and the observed data, which corresponds exactly with the detrended time series returned as a zoo object.
+Second, the residuals of the linear model represent the differences between the prediction and the observed data, which corresponds exactly with the detrended time series.
+As a plus, these residuals are returned as a zoo object.

 ``` r